Galilyou/galilyou.github.io/_posts/2009-11-03-bitten-by-dynamic-keyword-and-overload.md

 For the second sample code, with no dynamic, the compiler finds out that "DoSomething" doesn't exist in the current context, so it will generate a compile-time error.

-If you want to learn more about Overload Resolution, read the <a href="http://msdn.microsoft.com/en-us/library/aa691336(VS.71).aspx">C# Specification</a>.
+If you want to learn more about Overload Resolution, read the [C# Specification](http://msdn.microsoft.com/en-us/library/aa691336(VS.71).aspx).

 Do you think this was scary enough, or am I being just too coward?